flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

             .. group-tab:: Flyte binary

-              1. Make sure that your Helm values file includes the following configuration:
+              Create a file named ``values-override.yaml`` and add the following config to it:

                 .. code-block:: yaml